vaaale/chatterbox-streaming/README.md

 See `example_tts_stream.py` for more examples.

+## Finetuning
+To finetune Chatterbox all you need are some wav audio files with the speaker voice you want to train, just the raw wavs.
+Place them in a folder called audio_data and run lora.py.
+You can configure the exact training params such as batch size, number of epochs and learning rate by modifying the values at the top of lora.py.
+You will need a CUDA gpu with at least 18gb of vram depending on your dataset size and training params.
+You can monitor the training metrics via the dynamic png created called training_metrics.
+This contains various graphs to help you track the training progress.
+If you want to try a checkpoint you can use the loadandmergecheckpoint.py (make sure to set the same R and Alpha values as you used in the training)

 ## Example metrics
 Here are the example metrics for streaming latency on a 4090 using Linux
 - Latency to first chunk: 0.472s